genskeu/HON/README.md

 - this concludes the bash part of the setup
 6. Pythonanywhere configuration
 - in the Web section of you pythonanywhere account press "add a new web app" and select manual config
-- on the same side under "Code" adjust the "Source Code" path
+- on the same side under "Code" adjust the "Source Code" path to /home/<username>/HON
-- addjust the path to your Virtual environment
+- addjust the path to your Virtual environment, it should be /home/<username>/.virtualenvs/myvirtualenv/
 - force HTTPS
-- optional enable password protection for extra layer of security
+- (optionally) enable password protection for extra layer of security

 6. adjust WSGI configuration file
 - open by pressing link /var/www/<username>_pythonanywhere_com_wsgi.py
 - add the end of the file in the FLASK section add
 ```
 import sys
-path = '/home/HON/HON'
+path = '/home/<username>/HON'
 if path not in sys.path:
     sys.path.append(path)